avery-mr/burndownForWhat/SQL_TESTING.md

 	- Ensure username/email uniqueness constraints are still enforced
 - Post-conditions:
 	- User's data updates correctly and persists in the database
+ 	- User's updated data displays on their profile page

 ______________________________________________________________________________________________________